kirfay/kirfay.github.io/README.md

-Welcome
+Welcome!
-This is my personal website!
+This is my personal website.
 # kirfay.github.io